mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 - `onClipboardPasteStart`
 - `onClipboardPasteEnd`

-The demo below shows how to use these events to show a loading indicator while the clipboard paste operation is in progress:
+The demo below shows how to use these events to display a loading indicator while the clipboard paste operation is in progress:

 {{"demo": "ClipboardPasteEvents.js", "bg": "inline"}}